MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Manage/How-to-Disable-and-Enable-a-System-Center-Operations-Manager-Connector.md

 # How to Disable and Enable a System Center Operations Manager Connector
 You can use the following procedures to disable or enable a System Center Operations Manager connector for Service Manager and validate the changes.

-For example, after you configure an Operations Manager connector, if you must perform maintenance operations on the [!INCLUDE[smshort](../../includes/smshort_md.md)] database, you can temporarily disable the connector and suspend the data import.
+For example, after you configure an Operations Manager connector, if you must perform maintenance operations on the Service Manager database, you can temporarily disable the connector and suspend the data import.
 You can resume the data import by re\-enabling the connector.

 For more information about how to delete a product connector from System Center Operations Manager, see [Removing an Old Product Connector](http://go.microsoft.com/fwlink/?LinkId=188974) on Kevin Holman’s System Center blog.

 ### To disable an Operations Manager connector

-1. In the [!INCLUDE[smcons](../../includes/smcons_md.md)], click **Administration**.
+1. In the Service Manager console, click **Administration**.

 2. In the **Administration** pane, expand **Administration**, and then click **Connectors**.